 Independence Pass History

 NOTE FOR TRAVELERS: The pass typically remains open until November 7 each year, depending upon weather, and is open on the Thursday prior to Memorial Day weekend, always weather permitting.
-Independence Pass is now closed for the season.
-Please check “Road Alerts” on our traveler information site (see COTRIP icon or go to www.cotrip.org) to confirm road conditions along your route.
+Please check “Road Alerts” on our traveler information site (www.cotrip.org) to confirm road conditions along your route.

 Independence Pass was carved out of the land by glaciers and the erosive action of the Roaring Fork River over thousands of years.
 It is the site of the first road in the Roaring Fork Valley, which was pioneered over Hunter Pass, the original name of Independence Pass, in 1881.
 An old stage road still remains visible from several locations.
 The road was built in its current location in 1927 and was paved in 1967.

 The ghost town of Independence sits three miles west of the summit and was inhabited by about 2,000 citizens who came to work mining claims in the area between 1880 and 1883.
 When the gold boom went bust, most people moved on to pursue other claims or moved to the friendlier climate of Aspen.
 The final resident of Independence was Mr. J.R.
 Williams, who was one of the original miners and maintained a stamp mill in Independence until 1920.
 Surveyors named the Williams Mountains after Mr. Williams the same year.

 The land around Independence Pass is now owned and operated by several entities.
 The Colorado Department of Transportation maintains State Highway 82.
 The US Forest Service owns a portion of the land where the ghost town of Independence sits, and the Loughran family, dating back to the times of original mining claims, also owns a portion.
 The Aspen Land Trust is currently negotiating to buy the property from the Loughrans to protect it from development.